 Faux materials are based on polymers that resemble that particular type of fabric.
 For example, faux silk fabric is an even woven fabric that resembles silk.

 Faux Lenin, faux suede, faux silk, faux velvet -different faux fabrics create different appearances and are cost-effective.

 Bamboo fabric is made from the pulp of bamboo grass and has insulating properties and is ideal in hot weather conditions.

 There are different types of curtain hanging styles that add beauty and depth to the interiors.
 In this article, a brief of 5 types are discussed.

-The top of curtains, called “curtain headings” are a way of styling curtains which adds beauty, aesthetics, style and adjusting the mood.
+The top of curtains, called “curtain headings” is a way of styling curtains that add beauty, aesthetics, and style, and adjusting the mood.
 The hanging style also can act as a focal point of the room.

 Grommets include silvers rings (eyelets) at the header and inserted into the rods creating deep folds.
-The curtains hang freely and are ideal for contemporary, modern and minimalistic style.
+The curtains hang freely and are ideal for contemporary, modern, and minimalistic styles.

 This is suitable for light to medium weight fabrics such as cotton, linen, etc. and are easy to open, close and maintain.

 A pocket is sewn across the top of the curtain panel through which the curtain rod is inserted.
 These are preferable for lightweight fabrics and used in rooms that are used less frequently.